Cardiogen (20mg)

 Cardiogen Peptide

-Cardiogen is considered to be a peptide bioregulator, possibly affecting fibroblasts and causing scar formation and tissue repair.
-The peptide has been widely researched for its potential to mitigate cardiovascular issues.
+Cardiogen is considered a peptide bioregulator that possibly regulates fibroblasts, which are cells that play a role in scar formation and tissue repair.
+The peptide has been widely researched for its potential to interact with the tissues in the cardiovascular system.
 Still, recent research has suggested that it may also be functional in other tissues via influencing fibroblast activities.
-Furthermore, scientists believe Cardiogen is synergistic, with additional studies in mouse models indicating that the peptide may increase tumor cell apoptosis.
+Furthermore, scientists believe Cardiogen may increase tumor cell apoptosis (programmed cell death).

 Molecular Formula: C18H31N7O9